karinakhairnar/karinakhairnar/README.md

 ## About Me
 <img align='right' src="https://media.bitdegree.org/storage/media/images/2018/08/what-is-a-web-developer.jpg" width="260" height='230'>
-I am passionate about implementing and launching new projects.
-I also posses the ability to translate business requirements into technical solutions.
-I am looking to start my career as a web-developer with a reputed firm driven by technology.
+Strong in design and integration with intuitive problem-solving skills.
+Proficient in HTML, CSS, JavaScript, React, and Redux.
+Passionate about implementing and launching new projects.
+Ability to translate business requirements into technical solutions.
+Looking to start my career as a web developer with a reputed firm driven by technology.

 - 🌱 I’m currently learning MERN
 - 👯 I’m looking to collaborate on Linkedin